TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-But if we expand the sidebar and access the attachments we can see the id_rsa of the root user:
+But if we `expand the sidebar` and access the attachments we can see the `id_rsa of the root user`:

 <br />